 Many shared hosts limit your website by server processes, number of connections, CPU usage, memory, database queries, etc. Going over these limits when a surge of traffic hits can result in the provider simply taking your site offline or temporarily suspending you.
 They have to do this to protect everyone else on the server.
 That is the flaw with shared hosting.
 This results in lost revenue for every moment your site is down.

 At Kinsta we don’t ever want to take your business offline.
 For many of you, your website is your primary source of income.
 That’s why if we notice a problem we’ll instead proactively reach out to you before doing anything.
-You shouldn’t be penalized for being successful, and that’s why we primarily only limit your site by PHP workers (a much more logical approach).
+You shouldn’t be penalized for being successful, and that’s why we primarily only limit your site by PHP threads (a much more logical approach).

 If you’re running a blog or more static WordPress site that is primarily serving from cache, you’ve usually got nothing to worry about.
 If you’re running an eCommerce, membership, or community site; these are typically more resource heavy and have a lot of uncacheable content.
-This is where the number of PHP workers becomes very important.
+This is where the number of PHP threads becomes very important.
 Check out the do’s and don’ts for hosting WordPress membership sites.

 Hacking Attempt or Malware